Isaiah 26 – Judah’s Kingdom of God Song

 And the steps of the needy.”

 a.
-He brings down those who dwell on high, the lofty city: The city of man is lofty, and its exalted ones dwell on high.
-But the LORD will bring them down nonetheless.
-The city of man, the world system, is nothing to the LORD; He lays it low.
+He brings down those who dwell on high, the lofty city: The city of man is lofty, and the exalted ones of the city dwell on high.
+But the Lord will bring them down nonetheless.
+The city of man, the world system, is nothing to the Lord; He lays it low.

 b.
 He brings it down to the dust: The city of man, the world system, is all about power and prestige, built on the backs of the weak and the poor.
 But when God brings the city of man down to the dust, He will turn all that around, and the feet of the poor shall tread it down.